CAISC/pytwitch/docs/source/index.rst

 |  The structure used in this project, is heavily reflected on the actual *Twitch API (v2)* documentations.
 |  You can learn more about the *Twitch API (v2)* here: https://github.com/justintv/twitch-api
+|  This **may or may not** change over time, since some of the Twitch API (v2) is rather obnouxisly named.
 |

 JSON Responses?
 ---------------

 |  All of the PyTwitch functions, even for error handling returns a JSON object right out of the box.
-|  It's planned that PyTwitch in the future will support more than just a JSON object to be returned.
+|  (It's planned that PyTwitch in the future will support more than just a JSON object to be returned.)
 |

 Example Error Response
 ^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: json
-	:emphasize-lines: 5,7

 	# Example get_channel() JSON response
 	{
-	  'error': 'Fatal Error'
+	  "error": "Fatal Error"
-	  'message': 'get_channel: See the PyTwtich documentation for useage.'
+	  "message": "get_channel: See the PyTwtich documentation for useage."
-	  'status': 101
+	  "status": 101
 	}

 Status Codes
 ^^^^^^^^^^^^

+|  503 = Service Unavailable
 |  404 = Not Found
 |  401 = Unauthorized
 |  200 = OK